Frequently Asked Questions

 In: Frequently Asked Questions

 Due to different supply sources and manufacturers, there is a small variance in the thickness of timber between some of our products, including those created from different wood sources – Cedar, Araucaria or Paulownia and also between the different styles of hives including Classics and Flow Hive 2’s.
-Consequently, mixing brood boxes or supers of different timber-type may result in a minor overhang of up to 5mm.
+Consequently, mixing brood boxes or supers of different timber-type or style may result in a minor overhang of up to 5mm.

 Although this gap should not be significant enough to allow bees to escape, the boxes will not sit completely flush with each other and there may also be differences in the appearance of the handles and fixtures included on the boxes.

 This should not impair the functionality of the hive as the internal dimensions should still align – it is best to centre the brood boxes so that only a small overhang will appear on all sides rather than on just one panel.

-We have many Flow beekeepers who choose to mix-and-match Flow Western Red Cedar and Araucaria brood boxes and supers, without any qualms.
+We have many Flow beekeepers who choose to mix-and-match timber types and styles, without any qualms.